Port Melbourne Industrial

 Port Melbourne Industrial's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Port Melbourne Industrial with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 75% of the total population (3696 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results across Port Melbourne Industrial, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 75% of the total population (3,894 people), compared to the national average of 55.3%.

-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 7.4 and 7.1% of residents respectively.
-Overall, 82.0% of residents declared themselves completely clear of medical ailments, higher than the 73.3% across Greater Melbourne.
-The area has 4.5% of residents aged 65 and over (221 people), which is lower than the 14.3% in Greater Melbourne.
-Health outcomes among seniors require more attention despite their smaller proportion.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.4 and 7.1% of residents respectively, while 82.0% declare themselves completely clear of medical ailments, higher than Greater Melbourne's 73.3%.
+As of 2021, 4.5% of residents are aged 65 and over (233 people), lower than the 14.3% in Greater Melbourne.
+Health outcomes among seniors require more attention despite the area's strong overall performance.

 Frequently Asked Questions - Health